Donate

 Blackfriars is a living reminder of the University’s origins and heritage.

-The Dominicans first arrived in Oxford in 1221 and were soon teaching and learning in the University with their own college.
+The Dominicans first arrived in Oxford in 1221 and were soon teaching and studying in the University.
 Blackfriars was suppressed at the Reformation, but the friars returned to Oxford in 1921 and began to train Dominican students for the priesthood in the Studium at their new priory in 1929.

-The friars became more and more involved in the life of the University, and Blackfriars was established as a Permanent Private Hall in 1994.
+The friars became in time increasingly involved in the life of the University.
+Blackfriars was established as a Permanent Private Hall in 1994.

 Governance